ryuta46/vscode-multi-command/README.md

     ]
     ```
     First sequence is named "multiCommand.down3Lines" and executes "cursorDown" command 3 times.

     Second sequence is named "multiCommand.swapChar".
 This sequence swaps cursor's left character and the right character.
-If the command is executed asynchronousely, you can set time interval between each command execution using "interval" configuration(milliseconds).
+If a command is executed asynchronousely, you can set time interval between each command execution using "interval" configuration(milliseconds).

 2. Bind a key to created command sequence in keybindings.json.
     For example: